Registration closed — Follow us on LinkedIn for next event updates →

 What is this

-Two days of learning, building, and being in a room with women you'll want to know.
+A day of learning, building, and being in a room with women you'll want to know.

 Start with a spec, not a prompt Learn to define what you're building before you touch a tool